joostm1/aad-cba/README-aad-cba-openssl.md

 # Generating certificates with openssl.

-CBA in Azure AD has this basic flow:
+CBA in Azure AD has this basic certificate requirements:

-**- Users authenticate with a certificate that:**
+**Users authenticate with a certificate that:**

 - provides the user's identity
-    - is signed by *a certain certificate authority (CA)*.
+- is signed by _a certain certificate authority (CA)_.

-**- Azure AD verifies the user's identity by:**
+**Azure AD verifies the user's identity by:**

-    - verifying that the requesting (user) certificate is signed by *a certain CA*.
+- verifying that the requesting (user) certificate is signed by _a certain CA_.
 - mapping the requesting (user) certificate to a user.